Advice for language-learning

 Duolingo can be less effective for complex or unpopular languages.

+Duolingo is fine for popular languages like German and French, but languages such as Latin and Vietnamese have fewer people contributing to their lessons, and sometimes contain grammatical errors.
 Generally, Duolingo should only serve as a supplement to actual lessons.
 Duolingo tries to make language-learning seem overtly simple by not teaching you things like declension tables, voices, aspects, and so on—instead, they’ll just leave you to guess them, which is considerably less effective than simply memorizing tables.
+If you want to make serious progress, I strongly recommend a textbook instead.
+My biggest regret in language-learning is not buying one earlier.

 Languages are most difficult when you just begin to learn them.